UBS Grand Prix celebration melts in Singapore heat

-While millionaire racing drivers sped around the floodlit street circuit jockeying for the fastest times, their equivalents at the Swiss bank were left pondering the future after Saturday's resignation of Chief Executive Oswald Gruebel in the wake of a $2.3 billion (1.4 billion pounds) alleged rogue trading loss.
+While millionaire racing drivers sped around the floodlit street circuit jockeying for the fastest times, their equivalents at the Swiss bank were left pondering the future after Saturday's resignation of Chief Executive Oswald Gruebel in the wake of a $2.3 billion alleged rogue trading loss.

 The board of the Swiss bank - including motor sport fan Gruebel - had been expected to host key clients at a plush hospitality suite in the pit building of the Marina Bay Circuit.
 Instead they hurriedly left the city-state on Friday, with some members flying back to Zurich as the bank sought to regain its equilibrium.